Euro 2020: Oranje boom and bust as Czech adventure continues | DW | 27.06.2021

 It's time to take the Czech Republic seriously.

 With just one win in their previous seven European Championship games, they headed into this last 16 contest with the revitalized Netherlands as the underdogs.
-But they emerged from it as quarterfinalists and with refreshed memories of Euro 1996, when they reached the final at Wembley.
+But they emerged from it as quarterfinalists and with refreshed memories of Euro 1996, when they reached the final in London.

 The game's turning point came in the 55th minute, when the towering Dutch presence of Matthijs de Ligt was dismissed for handling the ball as Patrik Schick had pressured the Juventus defender into his mistake.
 For De Ligt and the Netherlands, it proved fatal.

-As the Dutch recoiled, the Czechs bloomed.
-Following an even first half, the red card flipped the contest in their favor and Tomas Holes broke the deadlock with a header at the far post.
+As the Dutch caved, their opponents prospered — but the Czechs had shown great resilience before that point.
+Following an even first half and a controlled Czech display, the red card eventually flipped the contest in their favor and Tomas Holes broke the deadlock with a header at the far post following a fine headed assist by Tomas Kalas.

 Patrik Schick, the Bayer Leverkusen target man, sealed the victory with a finely-taken second for the Czechs.
 Schick now has four goals in the tournament, and RB Leipzig must be wondering why they let him go.